dgouders/lsp/README.md

          The TOC is created using naive heuristics which works  well  to  some extend, but it might be incomplete.
 Users should keep that in mind.

+       lsp  also  supports  reloading the content of files, but currently only
+       for:

+              • manual pages

+              • regular files

+              • git(1) commands

 Searching
        lsp  supports  searches  using  extended   regular   expressions   (see regex(7)).

        •      Initially,  searches in both directions start at the top left of the current page.

        •      If the search pattern is changed or  a  search  continued  after other  movement or a change between searches and navigating ref‐ erences happens with the last current match on the current  page the new search starts from that position.

        •      Found  matches  are  highlighted  and the first one (the current match) is marked by a blinking curser at the end of  the  match.
               'n'  and  'p' navigate to the individual matches forth and back, respectively.

        •      If a search is started lsp tries to  place  the  first  matching line  on the middle of the screen so that context in both direc‐ tions is visible.

               Further matches on the same page don’t  cause  further  movement until the first/last line is reached.

        •      CTRL-l  can  be used to bring the line with the current match to the top of the screen.

+       •      The positioning of search matches can  be  toggled  by  pressing CTRL-l twice.

+              This toggles whether search matches are placed on the first line or as described above.

        •      Highlighting  of  matches  remains  active when changing back to normal file movement.
 Press ESC to  turn  off  highlighting  of